banoz/CoffeeHat/Hardware/MainBoard_V1/README.md

 # Generic espresso machine control board

+Arduino Nano-based control board for an espresso maker.

 **WIP**

 SubBoard_V1 is an extension board to use on top of MainBoard_V1 for Gaggiuino.